simsoll/frontend-second-assignment/handover/handover.md

 The CSS framework is good for fast prototyping, as it makes some of the styling tasks faster to implement as the framework comes with a lot of pre-made CSS classes.
 However, going forward with the SQUARES prototype it should be considered to stop using Bootstrap, as it's a heavy framework (+400KB for the non-minified version used in this project) and it would make sense to style the website with custom-made CSS creating a unique look and feel.

 ### AngularJS
 Along with Boostrap the website uses the JavaScript framework AngularJS.
-The SQUARES prototype uses AngularJS version 1.5.X introducing components and these are heavly used in the prototype.
-These components are special types of directives, which easily binds templates and controllers together forming encapsulated HTML element resulting in expressive mark-up.
+The SQUARES prototype uses AngularJS version 1.5.X introducing components and these are heavily used in the prototype.
+These components are special types of directives, which easily binds templates and controllers together forming encapsulated HTML elements resulting in expressive mark-up.
 AngularJS components forms intuitive communication flows between components using clear component interfaces, one-way binding, callbacks to component events, lifecycle hooks, etc. Each page is then implemented using one or more components.

 As sharing square sets and artworks through social media will likely be necessary for SQUARES to become succesful, the routing capabilities will be important having each part of the website identified by a unique URL.
 This is done through the ngComponentRouter module, which makes it possible to route paths to relevant page components.

 ## Libraries
-The SQUARES prototype uses a few external libraries making some of the complex challenges more easy to solve and in far less time.
+The SQUARES prototype uses a few external libraries to simplify some of the complex challenges.

 ### Canvas
-The canvas page is developed using the library InteractJS, which comes with many needed features out-of-the-box including drag and drop, event callbacks and grid-snapping.
+The canvas page is developed using the library InteractJS, which comes with many interesting features out-of-the-box including drag and drop, event callbacks and grid-snapping.
 Furthermore, the library has excellent documentation.

-Alternatives to InteractJS could be using AngularJS directives simulating drap and drop functionality by hooking into mouse-down, mouse-up and mouse-over events, but still rather limitied compared to InteractJS.
+One alternative to InteractJS is to use AngularJS directives simulating drap and drop functionality by hooking into mouse-down, mouse-up and mouse-over events, but is still rather limitied compared to what InteractJS has to offer.

 Another alternative is called codef0rmer, which makes jQuery-like drag and drop easy in AngularJS.
 Still, the lack of key features such as grid-snapping is the reason InteractJS is used in the SQUARES prototype.

 ### State compression
 As previous stated, sharing through social media can become quite important for SQUARES going forward.
 To support this even further a prototype for a canvas state-generator has been included in the SQUARES website.
 This state-generator makes it possible to share a canvas without creating a user on SQUARES and save the progress as an artwork.
 A unique URL can instead be generated, which contains the current state of the canvas - much like the functionality available on http://paletton.com/ - and can therefore be shared with everyone.

 This is done by having the canvas state represented as a JSON object, which then can be serialized (using the JSON.stringify function) and then encoded to greatly reduce the length of the stringified JSON object.
-The encoding could be accomplished using the btoa base64 encoding function (atob is the decoding function), which is part of the HTML5 specification.
+The encoding could be accomplished using the btoa base64 encoding function (the decoding function is called atob), which is part of the HTML5 specification.
 However, a library called lz-string is used instead as it's both a lot faster than the btoa/atob functions and the length of the encoded string is also greatly reduced compared to the base64 encoding.

 When the generated URL is entered in the browser the encoded state is part of the query string.
 This encoded state string is then decoded using lz-string and then parsed into a JSON object using JSON.parse, which is loaded into the canvas component.